What is the Black Stuff on my Water Bottle & Is it Dangerous?

 • Avoid overly patterned water bottles.
 The extra ridges and crevices can easily hide mold.

-Antimicrobial Technology Help Keep the Mold Away
+Antimicrobial Technology Helps Keep the Mold Away

 If you don’t want to constantly wash your water bottle and deal with the risk of mold, there are other ways to protect against it.